NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

 ## E-mail and Conference Call Conclusions ##
 ### E-mail Communications ###
-From 2022-04-22 to 2022-04-26, a few email exchanges with the feature requester (Alex Fridlyand) regarding the first draft NFP and a few related questions.
-Some comments and additional feedbacks were offered by Alex on the equipment's operation modes, typical application scenarios, and typical parameter values.
+From 2022-04-22 to 2022-04-29, a few email exchanges with the feature requester (Alex Fridlyand) regarding the first draft NFP and a few related questions.
+Some comments and additional feedbacks were offered by Alex on the equipment's operation modes, typical application scenarios, typical input parameter values, and output variables.

 ### Conference Call Communications ###